massung/xml/README.md

 To quickly disect the example, it will...

 1. ...start at the document root (since it's an absolute path),
+2. ...recursively search for a 'channel' tag,
-2. ...match all tags,
+3. ...match all child tags,
-3. ...then only match channel tags,
-4. ...followed again by matching any tags,
+4. ...search for any 'Seq' tags,
-5. ...then only tags from the 'rdf' namespace,
+5. ...search for any 'li' tags in the 'rdf' namespace,
-6. ...finally, all 'li' tags,
-7. ...returning the 'resource' attributes in the 'rdf' namespace.
+6. ...return 'resource' attributes in the 'rdf' namespace.

 ## Exported Methods